EdinburghUniversityTheatreCompany/Constitution/EUTC-Constitution.md

 title: Constitution
 nav_order: 2
 ---
-The Constitution of the Edinburgh University Theatre Company
+# The Constitution of the Edinburgh University Theatre Company {: .no_toc }
 ==================
 This version adopted 31.03.2021